-Unfortunately, that isn’t happening.
-The province’s lax regulatory environment means only a small fraction of open net pens in the province are subject to environmental assessment.
+Unfortunately, that wasn’t happening.
+The province’s lax regulatory environment meant only a small fraction of open-net pens in the province were subject to environmental assessment.

-That’s why Ecojustice, acting on behalf grassroots groups and individuals concerned about the health of wild Atlantic salmon stocks, has filed a lawsuit to ensure the Indian Head Hatchery near Stephenville, Nfld., receives a proper environmental assessment.
+That’s why Ecojustice, acting on behalf grassroots groups and individuals concerned about the health of wild Atlantic salmon stocks, filed a lawsuit to ensure the Indian Head Hatchery near Stephenville, Nfld., underwent a proper environmental assessment.